tamilselvan-lws/Documents/Litespeed Web Server.md

 <img alt="Ubuntu" src="/Images/op-7080.png" />

-Once authenticated, you will be presented with the OpenLiteSpeed administration interface:
+Once authenticated, you will be presented with the LiteSpeed administration interface:

 <img alt="Ubuntu" src="/Images/op-admin-page.png" />